PalMassimo/learning-background/Terraform/Notes.md

 ```

 ### HashiCorp Vault
 **HashiCorp Vault** allows organizations to securely store secrets like tokens and certificates along with access management.
 It is able to generate secrets like ec2 key pairs or access keys for an iam user, or credentials for a MySQL database.
+It can rotate secrets or make it valid for only amount of time.

+Initially Vault can be used only through a CLI, but thanks to Hashicorp is now possible to use Vault trough a GUI.

+Hashicorp Vault can also be used to encrypt and decrypt any kind of data, generate random data and has other useful features.

+### Vault Provider
 The Vault provider allows terraform to read from, write to, and configure HashiCorp Vault.

+The following snippet shows how to use the secrets generated by Vault in Terraform

 ```terraform
 provider "vault" {